Sanjanadharanikota/CodeClip/README.md

 # 🪄 CodeClip &nbsp;– Coding Challenge Vault

 **CodeClip** is a lightweight, fully client-side web app that lets developers **store, solve, run, and share coding challenges** directly in the browser.
-Built with vanilla **HTML, CSS, and JavaScript**, it is ideal for first-time open-source contributors and is being developed under **GirlScript Summer of Code (GSSoC)**.
+Built with vanilla **HTML, CSS, and JavaScript**

 ## ✨ Key Features (Planned & Implemented)